clublettreurs/cure-script/config/docs/en/5-verb-groups-and-the-て-form.md

 ## The -て Form

 So now that we know the three groups, we're going to take a look at how you make them into the -て and -た form.
-As I explained last week *(Lesson 4)*, we need those two forms for making the Japanese present and past tenses.
+As I explained last week<sup>[[4]](./4-japanese-verb-tenses.md)</sup>, we need those two forms for making the Japanese present and past tenses.
 And they have a number of other uses too, which we'll learn as we go along with this course.

 And as I demonstrated last week, ichidan verbs are always very easy. **You never do anything except take off the -る and put on whatever you're going to put on, in this case a て or a た.**